Lesley Ann Warren: 1960s and 1970s

-In 1961, Warren began training as a ballet dancer at the School of American Ballet at the age of 14.
-Her career began in 1962 at age 15 when she made a tape of herself singing the Queen of the Night aria from The Magic Flute (the first and only time she sang opera).
+Warren began training as a ballet dancer at the age of 6, entering the School of American Ballet in 1961.
+The following year she made a tape of herself singing the Queen of the Night aria from The Magic Flute (the first and only time she sang opera).
 She entered the Actors Studio at the age of 17 — reputedly the youngest applicant ever to be accepted.
 Her Broadway debut came in 1963 in the musical 110 in the Shade.
 She won the Theatre World Award for her performance in the 1965 flop musical Drat!
 The Cat!
-In 1973, she portrayed Scarlett O'Hara in the Los Angeles production of the musical Scarlett; however, the play was poorly reviewed and did not continue to Broadway as planned.

 Warren achieved her first major television success in the title role of Rodgers and Hammerstein's Cinderella in 1965.
-She appeared in such TV shows as Dr. Kildare, Gunsmoke, The Mod Squad, Love, American Style, Columbo, and The Carol Burnett Show.
+Her television appearances through the decade included Dr. Kildare, Gunsmoke, The Mod Squad, Love, American Style, and The Carol Burnett Show.

-Her film debut was in the 1967 musical comedy The Happiest Millionaire, the last movie Walt Disney worked on before his death.
-The following year, she went to star opposite Walter Brennan in the musical film The One and Only, Genuine, Original Family Band.
-This year, she placed at No. 15 on the Laurel Awards list for Female New Face.
+Her film debut in the 1967 musical comedy The Happiest Millionaire was the last movie Walt Disney produced before his death.
+Warren would again share the screen with John Davidson the following year in the musical film The One and Only, Genuine, Original Family Band.
+She placed No. 15 on the Laurel Awards list for Female New Face in 1968.

+Notable in television roles throughout the 1970s, Warren was leading lady Dana Lambert during the 1970–71 season of the CBS action drama Mission: Impossible.
+Her performance earned a Golden Globe nomination for Best Supporting Actress.
+Additional TV movies and miniseries of this time include The Daughters of Joshua Cabe (1972) and The Letters (1973).

-During the 1970s, Warren appeared in only two feature films: Pickup on 101 (1972) and Harry and Walter Go to New York (1976).
-Meanwhile, Warren worked regularly on television.
-She played the role of Dana Lambert, the leading woman on the CBS action drama Mission: Impossible, during the 1970–71 season.
-According to The Complete Mission: Impossible Dossier by Patrick White, she was inexperienced for the part and left after only one year.
-For her performance, she received a Golden Globe Award nomination for Best Supporting Actress.
+Warren appeared in two feature films during the decade, Pickup on 101 (1972) and Harry and Walter Go to New York (1976).
+In between films, she returned to the stage to portray Scarlett O'Hara in the 1973 Los Angeles production of the musical Scarlett, though poor reviews prevented the intended Broadway run.

-Throughout the 1970s, Warren was a leading lady of TV movies and miniseries.
-Her notable credits include The Daughters of Joshua Cabe (1972), The Letters (1973), The Legend of Valentino (1975), Betrayal (1978), and Pearl (1978).
-She appeared as a guest star in the third season of The Muppet Show.
-In 1975, Warren played a fatefully and fatally gullible psychiatric patient opposite Peter Falk and George Hamilton in the Columbo episode "A Deadly State of Mind".
-Warren also played Lois Lane in the 1975 TV special It's a Bird...It's a Plane...It's Superman, adapted from the Broadway musical of the same name.
-Warren went on to screen test for the role of Lois Lane in the 1978 Superman film, a role given to Margot Kidder (footage of Warren's screen test is included as a supplementary feature on VHS and DVD releases of the film).
-In 1978, she won the Golden Globe Award for Best Actress – Television Series Drama for the NBC miniseries Harold Robbins' 79 Park Avenue.
+Warren played a fatefully and fatally gullible psychiatric patient opposite Peter Falk and George Hamilton in the 1975 Columbo episode "A Deadly State of Mind".
+Warren also played Lois Lane in the 1975 TV special It's a Bird...
+It's a Plane...
+It's Superman, adapted from the Broadway musical of the same name.
+(Warren would screen test for the role of Lois Lane in the 1978 Superman film, ultimately cast with Margot Kidder.)

+Additional television credits include The Legend of Valentino (1975), Betrayal (1978), and Pearl (1978).
+She received critical acclaim, as well as the Golden Globe Award for Best Actress – Television Series Drama in 1978, for the NBC miniseries Harold Robbins' 79 Park Avenue.
+Warren delved into the antics of The Muppet Show as the guest star of a third season episode in 1979.